Landlords and the Rental Assistance Program

 The authority will brief the family about the program requirements and the family will locate an apartment of their choice.
 It is the landlord/owner’s job to conduct applicant screening using the same methods he/she uses to screen for suitability of private market tenants.
 The authority does not deem suitability of a tenant, nor screen for rental history.
 Security Deposits and tenant rent shares are paid directly by the family to the owner.
 The authority does not guarantee the tenants share of rent.

 The eligible family and the owner submit a written request using the HUD form called the “Request for Tenancy Approval” to begin the process for an apartment inspection and assessing the monthly rental amount with the authority.
 The authority will arrange the inspection with the apartment owner/manager.
-The inspection will be conducted in a prompt time frame and involves determining that the unit meets HUD and local safety codes.
+The inspection will be conducted in a prompt time frame and involves determining that the unit meets HUD and state sanitary codes.
 Generally, the monthly rent must be the same as rents charged by the owner for comparable private rentals in the same building or complex.

-Annually, the authority conducts an income review of the family and an inspection.
+Annually, the authority conducts an income review of the family and biannually conducts an inspection.
 Owners can evict tenants for serious, repeated lease violations (non-payment of rent, disturbances, and housekeeping issues) by following the same eviction procedures required by private rental agreements.
 The authority may terminate a tenant’s subsidy for various program violations.

 The Housing Assistance Payments Contract and Housing Inspection forms are available at the authority office.

-List Your Aparment or Rental Properties
+List Your Apartment or Rental Properties

 The Housing Authority has partnered with www.GoSection8.com for apartment and rental property listings.
 GoSection8.com is the largest rental-listing service for the Section 8 housing market.
 They service families, landlords and public-housing agencies across the United States.
 They provide free information about current housing options under HUD’s Section 8 Housing Voucher (Section 8) Program in every market in the country.